sjain28/Game-Engine-Vooga/USECASES.md

 * Preconditions: A field populated for the sprite is an incorrect format or invalid value.

-###
+### The user deletes a sprite from the game authoring environment
-* Primary Actor: The user deletes a sprite from the game authoring environment
+* Primary Actor: The user of the game authoring environment
 * Scope: Game authoring environment
 * Level:
 * Brief: The user decides to take a sprite that has already been made from the game authoring environment